freeCodeCampManila/blog/docs/INSTALLATION.md

 3. Click on `Fork` button on the upper right side of the page.

 4. Select your profile on the `Where should we fork this repository?` popup.
+Github will proceed on copying (or forking) the FCCManila Blog repository to a repository under your profile.
 After Github finishes forking the repository, it will take you to `https://github.com/<your_username>/blog`.

 5. Find and click the `Clone or download` button.
 Copy the link provided in the dropdown.